22 Top Rioja Wineries You Can’t Miss on Your Next Trip to Spain

 If you’re heading out from Senorio de Libano, continue your drive through Rioja Alta and meander along the road until you find yourself in the historic and charming setting of Bodegas Puente Del Ea.
 This small but high-quality organization offers guided wine tasting options as well as wine and local food pairings on the property.
 Taste through red, white and rosé wines along with a visit to their underground cellar.
 Reservations are required ahead of time, call (34) 941 320 405 or email [email protected].

-If you enjoyed this guide, consider joining the Winetraveler Facebook Group to connect with other Winetravelers and for additional travel inspiration around the world.
+If you enjoyed this guide, consider joining the Facebook Group to interact with other Winetravelers and for wine travel inspiration around the world.
+Be sure to follow us on both Twitter and Instagram to stay up to date with our trending content.

 Get Articles Like These Directly in Your Inbox!